 Students at MATTS benefit from the experience and skills of many teachers.
-About 30 teachers are regularly involved in the work of our training course and students can usually expect to see at least 10 different teachers during the course of a normal week of training.
+Nearly 30 teachers are regularly involved in the work of our training course and students can usually expect to see about 10 different teachers during the course of a normal week of training.
 Our lead teachers have all had many years of experience in the training of teachers.

 In addition to these, MATTS has strong connections with other training courses and with the broader community of Alexander Technique teachers.
 Our students benefit from visits by notable teachers from elsewhere in the UK and from around the world.

-Peter Bloch BA, MSTAT is the training course director of MATTS and teaches at the school most days.
+Peter Bloch BA, MSTAT is the training course director of MATTS and teaches at the school every day.

 Peter trained as a teacher in London with Walter and Dilys Carrington; Walter Carrington was trained by Alexander himself in the 1930s.
 Peter has maintained a private practice and taught in conservatoires and colleges, since qualifying as a teacher in 1987, in London, Manchester and Cheshire.

 For many years, both before and after training, Peter studied extensively with almost all of the surviving teachers who had trained with Alexander.

 Peter has a longstanding special interest in the training and professional development of Alexander Technique teachers, organising events both large and small to this end.
 In 2001 he assisted Malcolm Williamson in the setting up of the new Manchester Alexander Technique Training School (MATTS) and was assistant director of the course for five years.
 During the period that MATTS was closed he led a weekly CPD class for teachers which was attended by many teachers from throughout the region and which continues today as the 'Thursday Class'.